lbernardo/odin/readme.md

   odin [command]

 Available Commands:
-  config      Configure odin
+  config      Configure Odin
-  create      Create new project help        Help about any command start       Use for start configurations odin
+  create      Create a new project help        Help about any command start       Use for start configurations Odin

 Flags:
   -h, --help   help for odin